-ACT | The App Association (App Association) appreciates the opportunity to submit the following comments to the United States Department of Commerce's National Telecommunications and Information Administration (NTIA) to inform the development of an Implementation Plan for the National Strategy to Secure 5G,1 pursuant to the Secure 5G and Beyond Act of 2020.2
+ACT | The App Association (App Association) appreciates the opportunity to submit the following comments to the United States Department of Commerce's National Telecommunications and Information Administration (NTIA) to inform the development of the 5G Challenge (Challenge),1 pursuant to the National Strategy to Secure 5G Implementation Plan.2

-The App Association represents approximately 5,000 small- to medium-sized software application developers and connected device companies across the globe.
+The App Association represents approximately 5,000 small and medium-sized software application developers and connected device companies across the globe.
 Our members leverage the connectivity of smart devices to produce groundbreaking software solutions that impact Americans' everyday lives.
 We are committed to American leadership in 5G, as well as supporting a regulatory environment that promotes the deployment of 5G infrastructure.

 The App Association's members are at the forefront of the mobile revolution in both rural and urban areas, innovating across a variety of sectors including healthcare, agriculture, finance, and entertainment, providing the touchpoint for the internet of things (IoT) across consumer and enterprise use cases.
-App Association member companies lead the \$1.7 trillion app economy in the U.S. and employ 5.9 million Americans.
-The App Association's members rely on far-reaching and fast mobile internet connections to meet market needs and to develop the internet of things (IoT) across consumer and enterprise use cases.
-They have a large stake in the ability of the US to host and drive the development of 5G networks and the innovation that occurs on top of 5G standards.
+App Association member companies lead the \$1.7 trillion app economy in the United States and employ 5.9 million Americans.
+The App Association's members rely on far-reaching and fast mobile internet connections to meet market needs and to develop IoT across consumer and enterprise use cases.
+They have a large stake in the ability of the United States to host and drive the development of 5G networks and the innovation that occurs on top of 5G standards.